 The effect that Instagram has had on travel and tourism is kind of weird.
-I was born about three hours away from the island of Tablas in the Philippines.
+I was born three hours away from Tablas.
 I spent years of my life living close by without ever hearing of the island.
 Yet, my South African friend who had never even been to the Philippines was adamant that we go.
 Never being one to turn down an adventure, we left my Lola’s house, hopped on a bangka and endured a nauseating couple of hours on the high Philippine seas.

-Following a quick detour to Carabao Island, we arrived at Tablas’ Santa Fe port early in the morning.
+Following a quick detour to Carabao Island, we arrived at Tablas’ Santa Fe Port early in the morning.
 To call us clueless would be an understatement.
-There was absolutely no research done prior to our naively optimistic arrival.
+There was no research done prior to our arrival, with our entire trip hinging on our optimistic naivety.
 Thankfully, distant family connections come in very handy in the Philippines.
-Even the most distant relative will happily treat you like one of their own children, my tall, white, South African friend included.
+Even the most distant relative will happily treat you like one of their own children.
+That includes tall, white South Africans.

-Because of this, we were well taken care of during our time in Tablas.
-We stayed at a beautiful B&B in Looc and got a good deal on a driver to take us around the island for the five days that we were there.
-It was admittedly a lot different than the style of travel that I was used to.
+Because of this, we were well taken care of in Tablas.
+We stayed at a beautiful B&B in Looc and got our own driver to take us around the island the five days we were there.
+It was admittedly a lot different than the style of traveling that I was used to.

-As a backpacker on a shoestring budget, Tablas can be very overwhelming if you don’t know what you’re doing.
-Tablas is the biggest island in the Romblon island chain and despite having a few resorts here and there, it is still light years away from the tourism infrastructure that has made Boracay a desirable and easy holiday destination.
+As a backpacker on a shoestring budget, Tablas can be overwhelming if you don’t know what you’re doing.
+Tablas is the biggest island in the Romblon island chain and despite having a few resorts here and there, it is still light years away from the tourism infrastructure that made Boracay a desirable and accessible destination.

 Thankfully, that also keeps it from being disgustingly expensive and chaotically overcrowded like Boracay.
 Tablas isn’t an easy travel destination but it is absolutely worth it.